con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Knowing for every mind each moment’s object, (134)

-And manifesting for the sake of all
+And manifesting for the sake of beings
 With means derived from varied vehicles,
 Having gone forth on all three vehicles,
 Abiding in the single vehicle’s fruit, (135)